agilira/chiron/SEO-DEPLOY.md

 # SEO Setup for Chiron

-## Automatic SEO File Generation
+## SEO File Generation

-Chiron automatically generates SEO files when running in development mode (localhost or file:// protocol).
+Chiron provides tools to generate SEO files when needed using the developer tools.

 ### Generated Files